 - If you have health insurance but it doesn't cover lost income after a car accident, you can add "PIP primary work loss benefits" to your policy.

 - If you do have health insurance that covers lost income, you can add "PIP excess (coordinated) medical benefits" to your policy.

 And if all that makes your head spin, fear not.
 Our customer service center stands by to help you get a quote or manage your policy at 1-800-ESURANCE (1-800-378-7262).

 - Property protection insurance

-Property protection insurance (PPI) pays up to $1 million in property damage after an accident, regardless of fault.
-It can cover buildings, trees, road signs, and other things your car may strike in a crash (like a properly parked car).
+Property protection insurance (PPI) can pay up to $1 million in property damage costs after an accident, regardless of fault.
+It can cover buildings, trees, road signs, and other things your car may strike in a crash.
 It doesn't pay for damage to any other cars involved in the accident.

 - Residual bodily injury and property damage liability